Lrae1207/FramesEngine/README.md

 # SFMLEngine
-A lightweight game engine based on SFML
+A lightweight c++ game engine library based on SFML